vwedesam/send-analytics/README.md

 ## Send Analytics and Diagnostics to Server Asynchronously

-__sendAnalytics.js__ is js Library for sending Analytics and Diagnostics code/data from web browsers to a server using ('hidden', 'visible') transition.

-> __Transition__ happens when a user navigates to a __new page__, switches __tabs__, closes the tab, minimizes or closes the __browser__, or, on mobile, switches from the browser to a different app.
+> Web sites often want to send analytics or diagnostics to the server when the user has finished with the page

-data is transmitted asynchronously when the user agent has an opportunity to do so, without delaying unload or the next navigation.
+__sendAnalytics.js__ helps you achieve this by sending data asynchronously from web browsers to a server using ('hidden', 'visible') transition when the user agent has an opportunity to do so, without delaying unload or the next navigation
  This means:

   * The data is sent reliably
   * It's sent asynchronously
   * It doesn't impact the loading of the next page

+> __Transition__ happens when a user navigates to a __new page__, switches __tabs__, closes the tab, minimizes or closes the __browser__, or, on mobile, switches from the browser to a different app.

 ### #Supported HTTP Verb
 * POST